 Are commercial vacancies worsening on the Upper West Side?
 Many residents say yes.
-However, in the CB7 survey of local businesses in 2007--albeit one with a different methodology--surveyors also found a 12% vacancy rate.
+In the CB7 survey of local businesses in 2007--albeit one with a different methodology--surveyors found lower vacancy rates on the major avenues.
 See chart below.